 The Melbourne Sandbelt

-No Australian golf tour is complete without a visit to Melbourne's fabled Sandbelt — a remarkable concentration of world-ranked courses built on a belt of sandy subsoil stretching southeast of the city.
-Royal Melbourne, Kingston Heath, Victoria, Metropolitan, and Yarra Yarra are all located within minutes of each other, offering an unrivalled density of strategic, beautifully presented golf.
+No Australian golf tour is complete without the Sandbelt — a remarkable concentration of world-ranked courses built on a sandy subsoil belt stretching southeast of the city.
+Royal Melbourne, Kingston Heath, Victoria, Metropolitan, and Yarra Yarra are all within minutes of each other, offering an unrivalled density of strategic, beautifully presented golf.
 Royal Melbourne's composite course has hosted Presidents Cups and World Cups of Golf, and is perpetually ranked among the top ten courses on earth.
+These five courses alone justify a dedicated trip to Australia.

 Tasmania's Wild Coastline

 Tasmania has emerged as one of the most exciting golf destinations in the Southern Hemisphere.
-Barnbougle Dunes and its sibling course Lost Farm, perched on the island's northeast coast, draw comparisons to the great links of Scotland and Ireland.
+Barnbougle Dunes and its sibling course Lost Farm, perched on the island's northeast coast, draw direct comparisons to the great links of Scotland and Ireland.
 The raw, dune-framed landscapes, bracing ocean winds, and impeccable design by Tom Doak and Bill Coore respectively have made Barnbougle a bucket-list destination for travelling golfers worldwide.
-Cape Wickham on King Island, sitting dramatically at the edge of Bass Strait, adds yet another jewel to the Tasmanian golfing crown.
+Cape Wickham on King Island — sitting dramatically at the edge of Bass Strait with its lighthouse as a sentinel — adds yet another jewel to the Tasmanian crown.

 New South Wales Coast

-The coastline stretching north and south of Sydney is home to some of Australia's most visually arresting courses.
-New South Wales Golf Club at La Perouse — with holes perched above crashing Pacific surf — is often cited as one of the most dramatically situated courses anywhere.
-The Royal Sydney and The Australian round out a powerful triumvirate in the harbour city, while the Hunter Valley and Southern Highlands offer excellent resort-style golf paired with acclaimed wine regions.
+The coastline north and south of Sydney hosts some of Australia's most visually arresting courses.
+New South Wales Golf Club at La Perouse — with holes perched above crashing Pacific surf — is frequently cited as one of the most dramatically situated courses anywhere in the world.
+Royal Sydney and The Australian round out a powerful triumvirate in the harbour city, while the Hunter Valley and Southern Highlands offer excellent resort-style golf paired with acclaimed wine regions.

 Western Australia & Queensland

 For golfers seeking warmer conditions and fewer crowds, Western Australia's Joondalup and The Cut near Mandurah offer superb links-inspired experiences.
-In Queensland, the Sunshine Coast and Gold Coast hinterland host resort courses surrounded by subtropical rainforest, while further north, tropical layouts in Port Douglas and Hamilton Island combine golf with reef-and-rainforest holiday experiences.
+In Queensland, the Sunshine Coast and Gold Coast hinterland host resort courses surrounded by subtropical rainforest, while tropical layouts in Port Douglas and Hamilton Island combine golf with reef-and-rainforest holiday experiences that non-golfing partners will enjoy equally.